nemarvin/nemarvin.github.io/aboutme.md

 I teach history at the University of Arkansas at Little Rock, where I am also a Gender Studies affiliate faculty member.
 I offer courses on world history and research methods, as well as seminars on the Haitian Revolution, Modern France through Film, Global Perspectives on Race, and Revolutions in World History.

-I come from the Piscataqua Region of New England.
-I live and work in the Arkansas River Valley.
+I am originally from the Piscataqua Region of New England.
+I live and work in Central Arkansas.